popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 # Funding

 Gregor Gorjanc was supported by the University of Edinburgh and the UK Biotechnology and Biological Sciences Research Council grant to The Roslin Institute (BBS/E/D/30002275).
+Andrew D. Kern and Peter L. Ralph were supported by NIH award R01HG010774.